joelberkeley/spidr/README.md

 _Accelerated machine learning with dependent types_

 spidr is in early development.
-Notably, we have yet to implement automatic differentiation, and [some APIs](https://github.com/joelberkeley/spidr/issues/225) lack an implementation.
+Notably, we have yet to implement automatic differentiation.

 To install, see [the instructions](INSTALL.md).
 We use [semantic versioning](https://semver.org/).
 See the source code for comprehensive API documentation (`src/` excluding `src/Compiler/`), and the [tutorials](tutorials) for extended discussions of spidr's architecture.
 The tutorials are [literate files](https://idris2.readthedocs.io/en/latest/reference/literate.html) and can be executed like any other source file.